eldur1/erlebnis/README.md

 ## Web project of generative website
 Web experimental art :
-An attempt to generate a website and provide a unique experience.
+An attempt to create a generative website.

 ## Install and commands
 - `npm i` : install npm.